Keadby Power Stations: Keadby coal-fired station

 There were six Parsons 60 MW hydrogen cooled turbo-alternators, generating at 11 kV.
 The first set was commissioned in April 1952, followed by the other sets in November 1952, June 1953, June 1954, December 1954 and December 1955.
 In 1952 the boiler associated with the first set was the largest yet commissioned in the UK.

+It was officially opened in April 1956, and cost £16m.

 The generating capacity and electricity output from Keadby power station is given in the following table.

 The coal-fired station closed in 1984.